“I needed to believe that at least one person was in my corner and that there

 Denying underlying issues and challenges in the organization

 At some point in every leaders’ tenure there will be bumps on the road to the future and consequences to accept from decisions made in the past.
 The truth is that every leader faces challenges and crises.
-It is at this point in a leader’s journey that protection becomes important.
+It is at this point in a leader’s journey that safety becomes important.

-How To Cultivate a Culture of Protection
+How To Cultivate a Culture of Safety

-As a leader, cultivating a culture of protection may not often feel like a top-of-mind priority.
+As a leader, cultivating a culture of safety may not often feel like a top-of-mind priority.
 Time sensitive issues such as fundraising, budgeting, board meetings and staffing challenges oftentimes garner the most immediate attention.
-But taking care to cultivate a culture of protection is a critical aspect of developing a healthy and sustainable future for your organization, as it sets the tone for all staff, board, donor and volunteer interactions.
+But taking care to cultivate a culture of safety is a critical aspect of developing a healthy and sustainable future for your organization, as it sets the tone for all staff, board, donor and volunteer interactions.

-While this may seem like a massive paradigm shift depending on the current culture of your organization, remember that building a culture of protection is best done in incremental steps over long periods of time.
+While this may seem like a massive paradigm shift depending on the current culture of your organization, remember that building a culture of safety is best done in incremental steps over long periods of time.
 It’s about being self-aware of protective actions, and building these habits into your work life.

 Accept the mantle of the leadership role and know holding tension and starting difficult conversations are part of being a leader